-All of this comes back to me as I near completion of a virtual housecleaning of BlueCoastMediaGroup.com’s home page and a WordPress relaunch of SusanFornoff.com.
+All of this came back to me as I completed a virtual housecleaning of BlueCoastMediaGroup.com’s homepage and a WordPress relaunch of SusanFornoff.com.
 Though it’s a quiet time of year and clients are enjoying a breather, I’ve been feeling the pressure of that midnight New Year’s Eve deadline.
 Grandma has been gone 30 years, but I can’t help but think she would apply her superstition to the business of the internet.

 Here are a few bits of her virtual house Grandma would want to have in order:

 Her website, of course.
 Does it still represent the business of the day?
 Is it pointed in the right direction?
 Are the images fresh or stale, and is everything optimized for mobile?
 And how many links are directing to 404 neverneverland?
 Grandma would whip out her sewing basket and stitch up any loose buttons.

 Her blog.
 Look first at the posts that draw the most traffic to see if they could benefit from updating and to check the links.
 And there may be posts that are so stale they deserve to go out with the trash.
 Of course, you’ll want to create a redirect to take that old URL to a fresh related post.
 Grandma always found some yummy use for leftovers.